 The Sensory Centre offers auditory processing evaluations and therapies in the Roanoke, Blacksburg, Lexington and Martinsville areas and their surrounds.
-Initial Consultations for 15 minutes are free and can be booked online to determine if a longer consultation or evaluation is warranted.
+Initial phone consultations for 15 minutes are free and can be booked online to determine if a longer consultation or evaluation is warranted.

 An Audiologist is a person that has been educated and trained in the measurement and assessment of normal function and dysfunction of the auditory and vestibular systems in people.
 Audiologist are not medical doctors.
 They can help with non-invasive measures for hearing and balance problems which include, but are not limited to, hearing aids, auditory and vestibular training, developmental delays and counseling and education.

 Normal hearing and vestibular function is essential for the normal acquisition of speech and language.
 If speech and language development is non-existent or delayed, hearing and balance disorders are one of the first things that need to be investigated.
 Retained primitive reflexes and the integration thereof is an integral part of auditory and vestibular function.
 You can read more about primitive reflexes at https://masgutovamethod.com/